turingschool/curriculum/source/paths/codemash_patterns.markdown

 ---
 layout: page
-title: CodeMash -- Advanced Patterns with Rails
+title: Advanced Patterns with Rails
 ---

 Welcome!
 First, open this page in your browser: